-Rethinking the tenant experience
+Rethinking the tenet experience

 “One of the biggest reasons we selected Adobe Acrobat Sign over competing solutions was its ease of use,” says Gascoyne.
-“Tenants find it easy to use.
+“Tenets find it easy to use.
 They can just go online and submit a form in real time, without needing to deal with the post.
 But it’s also easy for us.
-I met with another team to teach them how to set up online forms with signatures using Adobe Acrobat Sign, and the training only lasted half an hour.
+I met with another team to teach them how to set up online forms with signatures using Adobe Acrobat Sign and the training only lasted half an hour.
 It was that simple.”

 “The digital transformation with Adobe Acrobat Sign has prompted us to continue to rethink how we can provide more available, efficient services,” says Gascoyne.
 “We want to become the landlord of choice in England by balancing commercial needs with social conscience.
-Adobe Acrobat Sign is a good first step to providing tenants with the modern, customer-friendly services they deserve.”
+Adobe Acrobat Sign is a good first step to providing tenets with the modern, customer-friendly services they deserve.”